 The first step to filtering out air purifiers (no pun intended) is figuring out how much space you want your device to clean.
-Small desktop devices aren't effective in large living spaces, while larger, heavy-duty purifiers may be overkill in your kid's bedroom.
+Small desktop devices aren't effective in large living spaces, while larger, heavy-duty air purifiers may be overkill in your kid's bedroom.

 One way to find the best fit is to look at "air changes per hour."
-This metric may be included in your purifier's specs.
-It can help you understand how filtration works in practice, as a smaller purifier could turn over the air in a 350-square-foot room eight times in an hour but manage just four air changes per hour in a 700-square-foot room.
+This metric may be included in your air purifier's specs.
+It can help you understand how filtration works in practice, as a smaller air purifier could turn over the air in a 350-square-foot room eight times in an hour but manage just four air changes per hour in a 700-square-foot room.

 You can also compare clean air delivery rates (CADR), which we'll get into below.

-If you're not sure how much space you need to clean, it's probably better to get a larger purifier than what you think you'll need, as long as it's within your budget.
+If you're not sure how much space you need to clean, it's probably better to get a larger air purifier than what you think you'll need, as long as it's within your budget.

-Some purifiers are better at filtering out certain types of pollutants than others.
+Some air purifiers are better at filtering out certain types of pollutants than others.
 If your main concern is cigarette smoke, for example, you may need a different device than someone who lives with a zoo's worth of pets.

 Air purifiers are rated based on how well they filter different pollutant sizes.
-While most purifiers are similar across the board, some are slightly more effective at catching dust and dander than smoke (or vice versa).
+While most air purifiers are similar across the board, some are slightly more effective at catching dust and dander than smoke (or vice versa).

 If you're aiming for general air-quality improvement, look for a purifier, such as the Coway AP-1512HH Mighty, that performs well across the board.

-For example, a CADR of 200 for pollen means that the purifier can reduce the pollen concentration at the equivalent of adding 200 cubic feet of fresh air per minute.
-In general, the higher the number, the more particles the purifier can remove and the larger the room the device can reasonably be expected to clean.
+For example, a CADR of 200 for pollen means that the air purifier can reduce the pollen concentration at the equivalent of adding 200 cubic feet of fresh air per minute.
+In general, the higher the number, the more particles the air purifier can remove and the larger the room the device can reasonably be expected to clean.